Kenya, Republic of

 With time, the medical and paramedical professional quality of the hospital has become even further known.
 The achievements and many successes are due to constant innovations and efforts of the Naval senior staff.

 The Naval Sick Bay is presently under the management of a Senior Medical Officer, assisted by six medical doctors, three dentists and over 200 paramedical staff.
 It boasts of twelve beds at the maternity wards, twelve beds at the female wards, six beds at the male wards and three beds for the children's wards.
 It also has a laboratory, an operating theatre and a dressing room.
 In addition to the medical equipment, the Sick Bay also has a newly acquired dental unit, a drug store, a dispensary, kitchen, novel laundry equipment and the x-ray department.

 The hospital operates on a solid mission to provide curative and preventive medical services to the Kenya Navy personnel.
 In achieving this mission, back-up military operations are provided as well as covering matters of occupational and environmental health.

-To add on the innovative equipment and the highly qualified professionals in different medical specialties, special mention must be made to the numerous roles and tasks that it performs, including provision of public health services and international vaccination facilities.
+To add on the innovative equipment and the highly qualified professionals in different medical specialities, special mention must be made to the numerous roles and tasks that it performs, including the provision of public health services and international vaccination facilities.